-Born in Budapest, Hungary, on August 12, 1930, George Soros survived Nazi occupation followed by Communist-rule in Hungary in the mid-1940s and emigrated to London.
+Investor and philanthropist George Soros survived Nazi occupation followed by Communist-rule in Hungary in the mid-1940s and emigrated to London.
 There he studied economics and after earning his degree, moved to New York City in 1956, where he entered a life of finance.
-He began his renowned philanthropic efforts in 1979, and as of 2012 his lifetime giving amounted to more than $7 billion via his Open Society Foundations.
+He began his renowned philanthropic efforts in 1979, and as of 2012, his lifetime giving amounted to more than $7 billion via his Open Society Foundations.

 George Soros was born Gyorgy Schwartz in Budapest, Hungary, on August 12, 1930, to parents Tividar and Erzebat Schwartz.
 To avoid growing anti-Semite persecution, his father changed their surname to Soros in 1936.
 As a teenager, he survived the Nazi invasion and occupation of Hungary in 1944.

-After WWII ended, Soros emigrated from the then-Communist-dominated Hungary in 1947 and made his way to England.
-There, at the London School of Economics, Soros began studying Karl Popper’s The Open Society and Its Enemies, which explores the philosophy of science and serves as Popper’s critique of totalitarianism.
-The essential lesson the book imparted to Soros was that no ideology owns the truth, and that societies can flourish only when they operate freely and openly and maintain respect for individual rights—thoughts that would deeply influence Soros for the rest of his life.
+After WWII ended, Soros emigrated from then-Communist-dominated Hungary in 1947 and made his way to England.
+At the London School of Economics, Soros began studying Karl Popper’s The Open Society and Its Enemies, which explores the philosophy of science and serves as Popper’s critique of totalitarianism.
+The essential lesson the book imparted to Soros was that no ideology owns the truth and that societies can flourish only when they operate freely and openly and maintain respect for individual rights—thoughts that would deeply influence Soros for the rest of his life.

-Soros graduated in 1952, and in September 1956 he sailed to New York and took a job at Wall Street brokerage firm F.M.
+Soros graduated in 1952, and in September 1956, he sailed to New York and took a job at Wall Street brokerage firm F.M.
 Mayer.
-After working for a few more firms, in 1973 Soros set up his own hedge fund (the Soros Fund, soon after renamed the Quantum Fund and later the Quantum Fund Endowment) with $12 million from investors.
-The fund, with Soros at the helm, found massive success through its various iterations, and as of September 2015, Soros, at 85 years of age, was deemed as the 21st richest person in the world, with an estimated net worth of $26 billion.
+After working for a few more firms, in 1973, Soros set up his own hedge fund (the Soros Fund, soon after renamed the Quantum Fund and later the Quantum Fund Endowment) with $12 million from investors.
+The fund, with Soros at the helm, found massive success through its various iterations, and as of September 2015, Soros, at 85 years of age, was deemed as the 21st richest person in the world.

 Activities and Controversies